 As a reminder, for either academic or behavioral conduct transcript notations, if a student is granted a removal of the transcript notation, the student may still need to disclose information regarding their conduct record to a third party, including but not limited to, a potential employer, a professional governing body (ex. a Bar or Medical Board), or another university through an admissions process.

-The Office of Student Rights & Responsibilities may place hold on a student’s university record while conduct proceedings are under investigation, pending, or sanctions are incomplete, or in accordance with other university policies.
+The Office of Student Rights & Responsibilities may place a hold on student’s university record while conduct proceedings are under investigation, pending, or sanctions are incomplete, or in accordance with other university policies.
 A conduct hold may prevents a student from registering, withdrawing, graduating, or obtaining a transcript.

 Behavioral conduct action